whiteapolo/form/README.md

 ## Usage
 do you know Makefile?
-this is Formfile
+this is Formfile.
-all label will be activated if no other option is given in case a label is passed then the commands under the label will be excuted
+all label will be activated if no other option is given.
+in case a label is passed then the commands under the label will be excuted.